-Carlos Diaz (who is using an alias for this interview) arrived in Nevada in 2008 at age 7 from his home country (which he told us outside of the interview was Mexico).
+Carlos Diaz, who is using an alias for this interview, arrived in Nevada in 2008 at age 7 from his home country (which he told us outside of the interview was Mexico).
 At the time of the interview, he was about 21 years old and attending the University of Nevada, Reno (UNR).

 In his interview, Carlos explains that his father had come a year before to get everything in order, and the family lived in Dayton, Nevada (not far from Carson City).
 Carlos shared how different his school experience was here compared to that in his home country, where everyone wore uniforms and walked in orderly groups to and from school.
 Another major difference was the open space, mountains, and nature he was exposed to here.
 He came from a very congested, urban area in his home country.